Fake Kidnapping Scam Guide: Singapore’s Legal & Safety Tips

 2. Emotional Manipulation

-Scammers often include sound effects like crying, screaming, or muffled voices in the background to make their stories more believable.
+Scammers often include background sound effects such as crying, screaming, or muffled voices to make their stories more believable.
 These elements are designed to mimic the distress of the supposed victim and heighten the emotional impact on the person receiving the call.

 3. Specific Details For Credibility